timmueller0/data_projects_misc/README.md

 # data_projects_misc
 A variety of smaller data science projects

-In this repository I am collecting a number of learning projects based on tutorials done in [Dataquest](https://www.dataquest.io/).
+In this repository I am collecting a number of tutorial based [learning projects](https://www.dataquest.io/) and smaller data explorations.
 I will gradually add projects here and later create separate repositories for bigger standalone projects.
 This description will be updated.

 ### Projects: